What can you expect on the horizon regarding Human Resources job trends for 2023 and beyond?

 Focus on career engagement and development

-Some industry experts predict spending on employee engagement will increase by an incredible 45% in 2022.
+Employee engagement is a prime focus for companies in 2023.
+With only 21% of the global workforce feeling engaged in the past year, HR managers and leaders need to make this a priority.
 Increasingly, employee engagement software is being used to gather and track employee feedback and promote positivity within the workplace.
-Ongoing training and education, recognition and career development are the cornerstones of this software.
+Ongoing training and education, recognition, and career development are the cornerstones of this software.
 Tailoring individual solutions for each employee is also on the rise, including areas like mental health and overall wellness.

 Encouraging workplace tolerance and diversity

 Employers are beginning to understand the virtues of diversity in a modern workplace.
-Selecting your workforce to reflect the vast social and cultural differences which exist outside of the office open-plan has enormous benefits.
+Selecting your workforce to reflect on the vast social and cultural differences has enormous benefits.
 Companies that embrace equality at a board level have learned this valuable lesson.
-Not every appointment is high-profile and ‘unconscious bias’ can remain a hiring factor in otherwise tolerant workplaces.
-A recent survey found applicants whose resumes featured ‘white sounding’ surnames were 75% more likely to be given an interview than applicants with Asian sounding surnames.
 A good HR manager will help the company identify any bias (latent or otherwise) and help remove it from the equation.